awsdocs/aws-kms-developer-guide/doc_source/monitoring-overview.md

 ### Manual Monitoring Tools<a name="monitoring-tools-manual"></a>

 Another important part of monitoring CMKs involves manually monitoring those items that the CloudWatch alarms and events don't cover\.
-The AWS KMS, CloudWatch, AWS Trusted Advisor, and other AWS console dashboards provide an at\-a\-glance view of the state of your AWS environment\.
+The AWS KMS, CloudWatch, AWS Trusted Advisor, and other AWS dashboards provide an at\-a\-glance view of the state of your AWS environment\.

-You can [customize](viewing-keys.md#viewing-keys-console) the [AWS KMS console dashboard](https://console.aws.amazon.com/kms) to display the following information about each CMK:
+You can [customize](viewing-keys.md#viewing-keys-console) the **AWS Managed Keys** and **Customer Managed Keys** pages of the [AWS KMS console](https://console.aws.amazon.com/kms) to display the following information about each CMK:
++ Key ID
 + Status
 + Creation date
++ Expiration date \(for CMKs with [imported key material](importing-keys.md)\)
 + Origin
-+ Expiration date \(for CMKs whose origin is `EXTERNAL`\)
++ Custom key store ID \(for CMKs in [custom key stores](custom-key-store-overview.md)\)
-+ Scheduled deletion date \(for CMKs that are pending deletion\)

 The [CloudWatch console dashboard](https://console.aws.amazon.com/cloudwatch/home) shows the following:
 + Current alarms and status